About the Test

-In patients prescribed opioids for pain, opioid testing allows doctors to monitor for opioid misuse.
+If you are prescribed opioids for pain, opioid testing allows doctors to monitor for opioid misuse.
 Opioid misuse includes taking opioids prescribed for another person, taking a larger dose than prescribed, or using an opioid in a way that differs from what is recommended by a doctor, such as snorting or injecting the drug.
-Monitoring patients can help doctors prevent or treat opioid misuse before it develops into an addiction.
+Monitoring you can help doctors prevent or treat opioid misuse before it develops into an addiction.

 Opioid testing can not detect current intoxication or an opioid addiction.